Ahemida96/AWS-EC2-ReactApp-Deploying/README.md

 To get started, ensure you have:
 - An AWS account with IAM permissions to launch EC2 instances.
 - DockerHub account and docker installed
-- Basic knowledge of React, Docker, and Nginx.
+- Basic knowledge of React, Docker, Github Actions and Nginx.
 - SSH tool installed on your local machine (optional).

 ### AWS EC2 Configuration